 Graduating with the honors designation indicates academic excellence, but it is also meant to reflect a student’s involvement in the program throughout a collegiate career.
 A points system has been implemented to encourage participation in events and activities beyond academic honors coursework.
 Event point values may vary depending on time requirements, and may even vary from semester to semester.
 If the student fails to accumulate the required amount of points in a semester, he or she will be placed on membership probation for the following semester.
 During a probation semester, the student will continue to attend meetings, complete honors classes or contracts, and earn points.
 Any student who fails to meet the point requirement for a second time is subject to termination from the honors program.

 Honors students have the opportunity to work one-on-one with outstanding professors to conduct deeper exploration of topics and form interdisciplinary connections between course materials.
 They also receive the following privileges:

 - Priority registration by class rank (junior honors students before juniors, for example)

-- Eligibility for existing scholarship programs, as well as encouragement to pursue national scholarships such as Truman, Marshall, Mellon, and Fulbright Scholarships.
+- Eligibility for existing scholarship programs, as well as support to pursue national scholarships such as Truman, Marshall, Mellon, and Fulbright Scholarships